pivotal-cf/docs-pks/understanding-upgrades.hbs.md

 ## <a id="what-happens"></a> What Happens During Full TKGI and TKGI Control Plane Only Upgrades

-After you add a new Tanzu Kubernetes Grid Integrated Edition tile version to your staging area on the {{ vars.platform_name }} Installation Dashboard,
+After you add a new {{  vars.product }} tile version to your staging area on the {{ vars.platform_name }} Installation Dashboard,
 {{ vars.platform_name }} automatically migrates your configuration settings into the new tile version.